eslint/eslint/docs/user-guide/command-line-interface.md

 ### `--rule`

 This option specifies rules to be used.
 These rules will be merged with the default rules and any rules specified with configuration files.
-(You can use `--reset` and `--no-eslintrc`, respectfully, to change those behaviors.)
+(You can use `--reset` and `--no-eslintrc`, respectively, to change those behaviors.)
 To define multiple rules, separate them using commas, or use the flag multiple times.
 The [levn](https://github.com/gkz/levn#levn--) format is used for specifying the rules.

 If the rule is defined within a plugin you have to prefix the rule ID with the plugin name and a `/`.